felipemarin/ai4devs-design-1/LTI-davr/prompts.md

 ## Prompt 11
 OK, then generate a self-contained HTML file that looks as close as possible to this image.

-_At this point, I gave up on GPT-4.5 and started using Claude for this task.
+_At this point, I gave up on GPT-4.5 and switched to Claude for this task.
 It produced the HTML file I wanted._

 ## Prompt 12
+_Back in ChatGPT:_
 I've created a lean canvas as html (referenced).
 Can you read it and list the 12 headings here?

 ## Prompt 13